michaelpetersubc/cetc/2021/mailing_list_information.md

 # CETC mailing list - 2021

-The mailing list for 2021 is complete.
-It is located at [https://microeconomics.ca/mailman/listinfo/cetc](https://microeconomics.ca/mailman/listinfo/cetc) which is where anyone can join the subscription list or remove their name from the mailing list.

-All the main organizers from toronto and ubc are list admins for the cetc list.
-You can view the subscribers list for example.
-The list at the start of this year will also be stored in a separate github repo (details soon).

-To get more detailed information about the list, send an email message to [cetc@microeconomics.ca](cetc@microeconomics.ca) which the subject line `help` - really, thats it.
-If your message is sent with your official university address it will tell you how to set your password so you can have admin access to the list.

-If you are using gmail or something as your usual address, it will let you join the list, then the admin settings can be adjusted.

-There is a separate mailing list used for sending regular notices of cetc organized seminars at  [https://microeconomics.ca/mailman/listinfo/cetc](https://microeconomics.ca/mailman/listinfo/cetc)
+## For conference notifications

+The main conference mailing list is at [https://microeconomics.ca/mailman/listinfo/cetc](https://microeconomics.ca/mailman/listinfo/cetc).

+You can join the list there is you are not currently getting notifications.
+You can unsubscribe there (it is on the lower part of the page).
+The members of the mailing list will receive emails about conference or seminar submission deadlines.

+## For conference seminar listings:

+This year, the 'conference program' will consist of a series of seminars.
+See the main page at [https://microeconomics.ca[(https://microeconomics.ca} for more information.

+If you would like to get email notifications once a seminar is scheuled and on the day of a seminar to tell you who is speaking, the title and the twitch url, you can do that by joining the mailing list at [https://microeconomics.ca/mailman/listinfo/cetc](https://microeconomics.ca/mailman/listinfo/cetc).

+It works the same way as the main list, but you have to join or leave the lists separately.